 They’re taking over.

 Today, 14 million camels roam the deserts of the Middle East, Asia and Australia.
-A number that continues to increase to the detriment of some environments, such as Australia’s outback where they were introduced by British colonists in the 19th century.
+This number continues to increase to the detriment of some environments, such as Australia’s outback, where they were introduced by British colonists in the 19th century.

 Designed for the desert.